Moroccan players 'really scared' during Guinea coup

 Last updated on .From the section Sport Africa

-Morocco international Nayed Aguerd has explained how his team-mates were 'really scared' as they heard soldiers launching a gun assault near their hotel in Guinea as Sunday's coup unfolded.
+Morocco international Nayed Aguerd has explained how his team-mates were "really scared" as they heard soldiers launching a gun assault near their hotel in Guinea as Sunday's coup unfolded.

 The Atlas Lions' squad was staying in a hotel close to the presidential palace in the Guinean capital Conakry, where they were able to hear the lengthy gunfire as a unit of elite soldiers overthrew President Alpha Condé.